bitcraze/crazyflie-firmware/docs/functional-areas/sensor-to-control/configure_estimator_controller.md

 ### Setting at compile time

-It is possible to force the use of a specific controller at compile time by setting `CONTROLLER`, see [Configure the build](/docs/building-and-flashing/build.md/#configmk).
+It is possible to force the use of a specific controller at compile time by setting `CONTROLLER`, see [Configure the build in kbuild](/docs/development/kbuild.md).

 Example: